 The last stop on the tour is visiting the colonial town of Valladolid.
 We only got to spend about 25 minutes here but the town square is very cute and lively, and it gave us just enough time to grab some churros or marquesitas before heading back to Playa del Carmen.
 I wish I had had more time to experience all the fun things to do in Valladolid.
 It’s such a charming town!

 What to Bring on the Tour

-Below are a few items I would recommend bringing on the Chichen Itza tour.
+Below are a few items I would recommend bringing on the day trip to Chichen Itza from Playa del Carmen.
 It’s very hot at Chichen Itza and there’s not much shade so be prepared for the sun.
 If you plan to swim at Ik Kil Cenote, you’ll also want to bring swim items.

 Overall, I thought the Chichen Itza day trip from Playa del Carmen was good value for your money.
 It was a long day and it felt a little rushed at times, but it was still a fun, organized, and memorable experience.
 I had been dying to see Chichen Itza, and now there’s one less Wonder of the World to visit!

 NEW!
 Visit my Travel Shop page to shop all my favorite travel products